 |Color Form:||Red with white spots|

 |Minimum Tank Size:||10 gallons|

 Shrimps are often overlooked when designing an aquarium.
 Many aquarists are missing out on the services and unique behaviors they offer.

-Blood Shrimps are a popular saltwater species.
-They are known by a few other names, such as Fire Shrimp, Scarlet Cleaner Shrimp, and Lysmata debelius (their scientific name).
+Blood shrimps are a popular saltwater species.
+They are known by a few other names, such as fire shrimp, blood red shrimp, scarlet cleaner shrimp, and Lysmata debelius (their scientific name).

 They are members of the Hippolytidae family, which are often referred to as the anemone shrimp.

 Blood Shrimps are an example of a cleaner shrimp, which removes parasites from fish.
 This is a symbiotic relationship; the shrimps eat the parasites as food and the fish are free of disease.